While spending time together is good for strengthening a relationship, partners giving each other personal space is equally important.

 Anything reasonable, like spending time alone in a personal comfort zone, going to the gym, or engaging in hobbies, is perfectly acceptable.

-However, requests for a long time apart, especially for married couples and with small children, is a red flag that needs deeper investigation.
+However, requests for a long time apart, especially for married couples and those with small children, is a red flag that needs deeper investigation.

 3. Will They Allow You To Check Up On Them?